How to Direct Sow Seeds in Your Garden

 Plant Markers

-It's always a good idea to mark what you've planted and where you planted them.
+It's always a good idea to mark what you've planted and where you planted it.
 Plant markers can be as plain or as creative as you want them to be.
 Frugal gardeners typically use materials like craft sticks or cut-up repurposed blinds.

 Germination and Thinning

+Sometimes, the opposite happens and vulnerable seedlings are exposed to extreme heat.
 While most crops appreciate full sun, if temperatures get too hot too soon for your crops, you can use shade cloth to protect them.

 When your seedlings are on their way to maturing, you can apply a layer of mulch around the plants that will help reduce evaporation and keep the roots cool.